vikrant82/chat-analyzer/readme.md

 -   **Multi-Service Connectivity**: Securely log in to either Telegram or Webex accounts.
 -   **Multi-Session Support**: Stay logged into both Telegram and Webex simultaneously and seamlessly switch between them without needing to re-authenticate each time.
+-   **Unified Chat Experience**:
+    -   Engage in a continuous conversation with the AI about your chat data.
+    -   Ask follow-up questions without re-submitting the initial query.
+    -   The AI maintains context throughout the conversation.
 -   **AI-Powered Analysis**:
     -   **Real-time Streaming**: View AI responses as they are generated, word-by-word.
     -   **Summarization**: Generate concise summaries of chat conversations for a given period.